MollsAndHersh/InstUILearningApp/README.md

 digging in to the documentation for [Instructure UI](https://instructure.design), which isn't particularly friendly for the uninitiated.

+And maybe someday someone at Instructure will get assigned to work on it.
+Maybe they already have.
+They're pretty quick over there.
+But I'm really impatient in some contexts.

 Full disclosure, I'm imagining this guide and apparently simultaneously wishing it into existence because it would have been really helpful for me, especially now and in the future.